christianschmitz/ows/README.md

 The node and client are written in Golang.

 **Todo**:
+   - Implement the OWS equivalent of each popular managed service
-   - Derivation of change sets from JSON files, allowing OWS nodes to be configured using [Infrastructure as Code (IaC)](https://en.wikipedia.org/wiki/Infrastructure_as_code)
+   - Ability to derive change sets from JSON files, allowing OWS nodes to be configured using [Infrastructure as Code (IaC)](https://en.wikipedia.org/wiki/Infrastructure_as_code)
    - A React [Single Page Application (SPA)](https://en.wikipedia.org/wiki/Single-page_application) hosted by the client, inspired by the AWS console, and written in Typescript
    - A Typescript library for IaC, inspired by the declarative AWS Typescript CDK
+   - Advanced change set validation, based on git commit signatures or other signatures
+   - The node automatically installs install itself and creates a `/etc/init.d/ows` script when running in detached mode
+   - Client binaries compatible with Windows and MacOS
+   - ...